getsentry/sentry-docs/src/collections/_documentation/performance/performance-metrics.md

     - **Frustrated**: Users are frustrated with the app when their page load times are greater than T.
     - **Apdex**: (Number of Satisfactory Requests + (Number of Tolerable Requests/2)) / (Number of Total Requests)

-## Average Transaction Duration
-Average Transaction Duration indicates the average response time for all occurrences of a given transaction.

 ## P75 Threshold
 The P75 Threshold indicates that 25% of transaction durations are greater than the threshold.
 For example, if the P75 threshold is set to 10 milliseconds, then 25% of transactions exceeded that threshold, taking longer than 10 milliseconds.